carolinavalladares/notably/README.md

 # Notably

 Notably is a simple social media app.
-The back-end was developed using Laravel and the front-end was developrd using NextJs.
+The back-end was developed using Laravel and the front-end was developed using NextJs.

 ### Project setup